-The scope of contractually agreed-upon warranties usually depends on both the negotiation power of the parties as well as the type of property.
-In general, the seller tends to reduce warranties and representations to a minimum of course.
+The scope of contractually agreed-upon warranties usually depends on the negotiation power of the parties and the type of property being sold.
+Generally, the seller tends to reduce warranties and representations to a minimum.

-Austrian civil law establishes a rebuttable presumption that the purchasers agrees to the assumption of easements.
+Austrian civil law establishes a rebuttable presumption that the purchaser agrees to the assumption of easements.
 However, that does not apply to the assumption of liens (mortgages).
 Therefore, unless agreed otherwise, the seller of a real property is obliged to sell the real property free from any encumbrances (Depurierungspflicht).

-Basically, the parties are legally bound as soon as the parties agreed on the object of the purchase and the purchase price.
-In fact, an oral agreement would be legally binding.
+The parties are legally bound as soon as the parties agreed on the property to be purchased and the purchase price.
+In fact, an oral agreement can be legally binding.
 However, as the registration with the land register requires the sale and purchase agreement to be certified by a district court or a notary public, the agreement must be made in writing.

-According to the Austrian Civil Code, there are two requirements to be met for the transfer of title.
-Proper title for the transaction (eg, the sale and purchase agreement) and the registration in the land register.
+According to the Austrian Civil Code, there are two requirements to be met for the transfer of title: (i) proper title for the transaction (e.g., the sale and purchase agreement) and (ii) registration in the land register.
 Upon registration of the deed, the ownership of the real estate is transferred to the buyer.